paulfantom/pawel.krupa.net.pl/content/post/2018-08-01-Logs-logs-logs.md

 tags: ["logs", "journald", "distributed"]
 ---

-# Logging system for heterogenous geo-distributed environment
+# Logging system for heterogeneous geographically distributed environment

 What a subject!
 You probably think this post will be about some large scale google-like infrastructure with thousands of nodes.
 Surprise!
 It's about my simple setup of some droplets in DigitalOcean, couple of raspberry pis, and 2 NAS boxes